eddmann/eddmann.github.io/_posts/2020/2020-11-11-creating-a-react-based-chess-game-with-wasm-bots-in-typescript.md

 ---
 layout: post
 title: 'Creating a React-based Chess Game with WASM Bots in TypeScript'
-meta: 'Explores integrating JavaScript/WASM Bots in a React-based Chess Game using TypeScript'
+meta: 'Learn how to build a React-based chess game integrated with WebAssembly (WASM) bots in TypeScript, utilising React Hooks, the UCI protocol and Yarn 2 features.'
+tags: react chess typescript wasm
 ---

 A couple of years ago I explored using a [WebAssembly port](https://github.com/niklasf/stockfish.wasm) of [Stockfish](https://stockfishchess.org/) (the popular Chess engine) as a 'Bot' for a small React-based Chess implementation.
-I decided over the past week to revisit it and rewrite the implementation in TypeScript, along with providing more Bot types to choosen from.
+I decided over the past week to revisit it and rewrite the implementation in TypeScript, along with providing more Bot types to choose from.

 <!--more-->

-You can experiement with the final implementation [here](https://eddmann.com/chessbot-typescript/), and the source code is available on [GitHub](https://github.com/eddmann/chessbot-typescript) to review.
+You can experiment with the final implementation [here](https://eddmann.com/chessbot-typescript/).
+The source code is available on [GitHub](https://github.com/eddmann/chessbot-typescript) to review.

 [![Chessbot](/uploads/creating-a-react-based-chess-game-with-wasm-bots-in-typescript/chessbot.png)](https://eddmann.com/chessbot-typescript/)

-### The Game Engine
+## The Game Engine

 To provide the Chess ruleset I decided to expose a simple wrapper around the popular [jhlywa/chess.js](https://github.com/jhlywa/chess.js) library.
-Abstracting away any state present (as the library being class-based) and providing referential transparent functions meant that I could simplify the client code.
+Abstracting away any state present (as the library is class-based) and providing referentially transparent functions meant that I could simplify the client code.
 All functions based their decisions on a supplied [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) (FEN) state of the current game.

-I used a TypeScript type-definiton that was provided by DefinitelyTyped for the library but noticed an issue in how it was defining the constructor.
+I used a TypeScript type-definition that was provided by DefinitelyTyped for the library but noticed an issue in how it was defining the constructor.
 Thanks to [Yarn 2 patches](https://yarnpkg.com/cli/patch) I was able to include a [diff](https://github.com/eddmann/chessbot-typescript/blob/master/%40types-chessjs.diff) within my repository that resolved this issue, until it is fixed upstream.

 ```typescript